VSevagen/Summer-OSPP-Microtasks/microtask-2/README.md

 6. Run <code>micro.py --raw --enrich --cfg ./setup.cfg --backends git</code> as shown in the tutorial
 7. Run <code>micro.py --panels --cfg ./setup.cfg</code>

+## What is setup.cfg ?

+setup.cfg is the configuration file that hold the processese related to data collection, data enrichment, storage of SortingHat creds and instances of the raw and enriched ElasticSearch data.

+## What is projects.json ?

+projects.json is the JSON file responsible for the data in the dashboard.
+It is where a user can list out the platforms from where, according to the data, a visualization of some sort will be displayed.

 ## Issues faced

 1. Run into the empty index issue.
 Solved it by disabling latest_items as shown in the Getting-Started file